2023-environmental-bioinformatics/hw-assignment-5/README.md

 Before using [Metabat2](https://bitbucket.org/berkeleylab/metabat/src/master/), you will have to map the reads back to the assembly using `bwa`.
 Sort the files using `samtools`.

-Use [CheckM](https://github.com/Ecogenomics/CheckM/wiki) to estimate the completeness and the contamination of the bins (*Hint: use the checkm lineage_wf workflow and export results as a table format )
+Use [CheckM](https://github.com/Ecogenomics/CheckM/wiki) to estimate the completeness and the contamination of the bins (*Hint: use the checkm lineage_wf workflow and export results as a table format).

+`envs/gtdbtk_class/etc/conda/activate.d/gtdbtk.sh`
+`/vortexfs1/omics/env-bio/collaboration/databases/release202`